The three ways to reduce LDL levels:

 Folate or folic acid (known as B9) – its role as Glutathione booster lies in folate’s ability to divert cysteine preferentially towards Glutathione production rather than homocysteine production, thus helping supply the cells with more cysteine for building intracellular Glutathione.
 Maximum recommended dosage of folate is 400 mcg/day.
 Best dietary sources are spinach, turnip greens, lettuce, dried beans and peas.
 Sunflower seeds, and peanuts, (Blood Type A ONLY).
 Avocado, asparagus, and fortified cereals.
 When cooking veggies they should be steamed instead of boiled – less folate leaches into the water this way.

 Selenium – the trace element that functions as an antioxidant.
 It also participates in protein synthesis and other metabolic processes and acts together with other antioxidants, especially vitamin E. Selenium elevates the levels of glutathione peroxidase; the cysteine molecule appearing in the process of digestion of plants grown in selenium-rich soil contributes to GSH production.
 Recommended Daily Intake (RDI) for adults is 55 mcg.
-Best dietary sources are Brazil nuts, (Blood Type B ONLY) sunflower seeds, (Blood Type A ONLY) oatmeal, tuna, turkey, chicken breast, (Blood Type O Hunter genotype ONLY) beef, (For Blood Types B and O) eggs and brown rice.
+Best dietary sources are Sockeye Salmon, for all, Brazil nuts, (Blood Type B ONLY) sunflower seeds, (Blood Type A ONLY) oatmeal, tuna, turkey, chicken breast, (Blood Type O Hunter genotype ONLY) beef, (For Blood Types B and O) eggs and brown rice.
 (Brown Rice has higher Arsenic levels)

 Magnesium – magnesium is necessary for proper functioning of enzyme gamma glutamyl transpeptidase which is important in the synthesis of Glutathione.
 RDI is 400 mg, but optimum daily intake is considered at 490- 700 mg.
 Best dietary sources are halibut, (For Blood Type O, and Blood Type B ONLY) spinach, squash, pumpkin seeds, (Blood Type O and Blood Type A ONLY) sunflower seeds, (Blood Type A ONLY) toasted sesame seeds, (Blood Type A ONLY) beans, (Blood Type Specific walnuts, almonds-All Blood Types.
 Peanuts (Blood Type A ONLY) and Brazil nuts.
 (Blood Type B ONLY) My Blood Type B friend’s sister cured her arrhythmia with Magnesium using this protocol since pumpkin seeds are out so I wrote this blog with the book and supplements Dr. Carolyn Dean created The Magnesium Miracle